1,2 days Road to Hana Itinerary – 21 Best Stops on Road to Hana

 If you are planning to drive on the Road to Hana, you will need a rental car.
 I recommend Discover Cars as they check top car rental brands and provide the best rates.

-Road to Hana drive is the most scenic and amazing experience on Maui and a bucket list item for many.
-Plan the perfect Road to Hana itinerary and see all the amazing best stops on the Road to Hana.
+Road to Hana is the most scenic and amazing experience on Maui and a bucket list item for many.
+Plan the perfect Road to Hana drive and see all the amazing best stops on the Road to Hana.

-⭐ Road to Hana day trip to Hana and Oheo Gulch: Best to do only the main stops -Keanae Peninsula, Wainapanapa Black Sand Beach, Koki Beach, Hamoa Beach, Wailua Falls, Pipiwai Trail, Pools of Oheo
+Road to Hana day trip to Hana and Oheo Gulch: Best to make only the main stops -Keanae Peninsula, Wainapanapa Black Sand Beach, Koki Beach, Hamoa Beach, Wailua Falls, Pipiwai Trail, Pools of Oheo

-⭐ Road to Hana day trip to Halfway to Hana: Will have more time to do all the stops till Halfway to Hana, ideal for families with younger kids or who have less time.
+Road to Hana day trip to Halfway to Hana: You will have more time to do all the stops till Halfway to Hana.
+This itinerary option is ideal for families with younger kids or who have less time.

-⭐ Road to Hana overnight itinerary: Possible to do all the stops.
+Road to Hana overnight itinerary: It is possible to make all the stops.
 Day 1, do all the stops till Hana town and Wainapanapa Black Sand Beach.
-Day 2, Do the Pipiwai bamboo forest trail first, then Pools of Oheo, Wailua Falls, Hamoa beach, Koki beach.
+On day 2, make the Pipiwai bamboo forest trail first, then the pools of Oheo, Wailua Falls, Hamoa Beach, and Koki Beach.

 Best Road to Hana Tours –